jackdoe/zr/README.txt

 For the topN hits we query the sqlite database, find the documents, sort the answers by score and pretty print them (see the example)

+# Size

+The documents are compressed with snappy, for 80GB stackoverflow posts, the snappy compressed sqlite is about 35GB, and the inverted index is about 40GB.

 # Install

 $ go get github.com/jackdoe/zr/...